odys-z/semantic-transact/README.md

         sqls.get(0));
 ~~~

-All SQL string are accumulated in a list buffer.
-When this process completed, all
+All SQL strings are accumulated in a list buffer.
+When this process is completed,
-SQL statements can be committed in a batch operation.
-That's why it's named as
+all SQL statements can be committed in a batch operation.
+That's why it's named
 "transact".

-At first sight, you may dislike this approach because it's somehow anti intuitive - all
+At first sight, you may dislike this approach because it's somehow anti-intuitive -
-programmers are already being comfort with SQL syntax.
+all programmers are already comfortable with SQL syntax.
 But when the SQL composing
-tasks became complicated, or have to be done according to data at runtime, remote
+tasks become complicated, or have to be done according to data at runtime, remote
-request or data relationship, it's immediatly showing the advantages - you care
+request or data relationship, it's immediately showing the advantages - you care
 only about data, let semantic-transact handling SQL AST for you.

 # Quick Start